kxynos/kernel/README.md

 # modprobe lib80211
 # modprobe cfg80211
 ```
+6. Remove the module from the Linux kernel (if present, and error occurs in step 7): `# rmmod 8188eu`

-6. Insert the module into the Linux kernel: `# insmod 8188eu.ko`
+7. Insert the module into the Linux kernel: `# insmod 8188eu.ko`

 # Monitor mode